nhartland/dashengine/README.md

 1. Setup parametrisable queries
-2. Fix the met-demo callback not running at start (may be that the callback is attatched before a layout?, see the exception supression in dashapp)
+2. Fix the met-demo callback not running at start (may be that the callback is attached before a layout?, see the exception suppression in dashapp)
 3. 'Refresh' data button
+4. Final documentation, quickstart, skeleton page, etc